kaiyungtan/ImmoEliza-API/README.md

 ## Business Understanding

-* Price prediction of the real estate involves a lot
+* The dataset for the real estate were scrapped form Immoweb in September 2020 with more than 50,000 of properties including houses and apartments.

+* Data cleaning and analysis were done on this dataset.
+[Real Estate Data analysis](https://github.com/kaiyungtan/Real-Estate-data-analysis)

 * 11 features

+* Price prediction of the real estate involves a lot of uncertain.

 ## Data Understanding